Clave-EIDEAnalog/pgUI/Tutorial_Texts and panels.md

 'screen' being the pygame window name in your program.
 This line of code will give access to all the pgUI module resources.

 #### 2.2.- Add a text you want to be shown.
-Needless to say, by using pygame you can show texts without using pgUI. the library just eases sowhing them.
+Needless to say, by using pygame you can show texts without using pgUI.
+The library just eases sowhing them.
     UIUser.addInfoText(position = (160, 35),
-                       text = "Chimp says: 'Hello world!'",
-                       colors = [(250,0,0), (255,255,255)])
+                       text = "Chimp says: 'Please do not!'", colors = [(0,250,0), (255,255,255)])
-this line will force the text "Chimp says: 'Hello world!'" to unconditionally appear at coordinates (160, 35); 'colors' first member is the text color while second color is the background for the text (normally chosen as the game background color).
+this line will force the text "Chimp says: 'Please do not!'" to unconditionally appear at coordinates (160, 35); 'colors' first member is the text color while second color is the background for the text (normally chosen as the game background color).

 #### 2.4.- Add the pgUI update line to your main loop.